Service Jobs

 Further Support

-For further information or assistance on the above, contact our Support Team on 0800 326 5561 or email support@joblogic.com.
-Alternatively, our Customer Success Management team can be reached by emailing accountmanager@joblogic.com.
+For further information or assistance with the above, contact our Support Team on 0800 326 5561 or email support@joblogic.com.
+Alternatively, our Customer Success Management team can be reached by emailing customersuccess@joblogic.com

 This document was written and produced by Joblogic’s Technical Writing team and was last updated on the date specified above.
 Be aware that the information provided may be subject to change following further updates on the matter becoming available.
 Additionally, details within the guide may vary depending on your Joblogic account’s user permissions.